Adeshppp/Java-Course/Readme.md

 Stack is a memory area where local variables are stored.
 It is a LIFO (Last In First Out) Heap is a memory area where objects are stored.

+String: strings in Java are immutable.
+This means that once a string object is created, its contents cannot be changed.

+Mutable string : can be change (String buffer and String builder) Immutable string : can't be change

+this and super method:
+this() calls constructor of the same class. super() calls constructor of the parent class and this method stays there in every constructor by default. every class in java is a child class of Object class.